+ESS provides advanced functions that are not compatible with the SAN Volume Controller.

+Only open system storage is supported by the SAN Volume Controller.

+FlashCopy and Concurrent copy

+FlashCopy and Concurrent copy are not supported on any LUN that is managed by the SAN Volume Controller.

+Metro Mirror and Global Copy

-This topic discusses the ESS advanced functions and how they fit into a SAN Volume Controller environment.
-I Note: Only open system storage is supported by the SAN Volume Controller.
-I FlashCopy and Concurrent copy: FlashCopy and Concurrent copy are not supported on any LUN that is managed by the SAN Volume Controller.
-I Remote Copy or extended distance Remote Copy: Remote Copy or extended distance Remote Copy are not supported on any LUN that is managed by the SAN Volume Controller.
+Metro Mirror and Global Copy (formerly known as extended distance Remote Copy) are not supported on any LUN that is managed by the SAN Volume Controller.

+This part provides information about configuring the Enterprise Storage Server (ESS) so it can attach to a SAN Volume Controller.